 Story wise, The Legend of Dragoon has all of the major check marks.
-A plotline based on revenge, a villain with white hair and black clothes, a girl who serves as a literal walking plot device, and major characters turning out to be related to other major characters, and all that shit about Gods and prophecies to destroy the world.
+A plotline based on revenge, a villain with white hair and black clothes, a girl who serves as a literal walking plot device, major characters turning out to be related to other major characters, and all that shit about Gods and prophecies to destroy the world.
 Yep, you can probably make a decent drinking game based around taking a shot whenever there’s an overused trope present, but that is only assuming your shot glass is used to serve ants.

 But as I’ve already stated, The Legend of Dragoon uses these plot devices in ways that are actually engaging and compelling.
 The pacing is done well, the characters have interesting motivations, and the setting of the game is engrossing.
 I would compare the story to that of the original Star Wars trilogy; not exactly high art, but it certainly is entertaining in all the right ways.

-Graphics wise, the character models were more detailed than that of Final Fantasy VII or VIII and there were a lot of fancy cinematic CG cutscenes that we all loved about PS1 games before we were spoiled by better looking graphics that also allowed a skip function.
-If there is one thing to complain about it is that some of the4 attack animations are way too long.
+Graphics wise the character models were more detailed than that of Final Fantasy VII or VIII and there were a lot of fancy cinematic CG cutscenes that we all loved about PS1 games before we were spoiled by better looking graphics that also allowed a skip function.
+If there is one thing to complain about, it is that some of the attack animations are way too long.
 This isn’t too much of a problem for player attacks considering that the addition system makes it so that you are doing something during normal attacks and that there is an option to skip Dragoon transformation animations.
 Unfortunately there are certain bosses about halfway through the game that have minute long unskippable attack animations that they use multiple times.